UPDATED: Coronavirus In Connecticut — FAQs, Resources

 Other orders include:

 - Stay Safe, Stay Home: This order directs all nonessential businesses statewide to prohibit in-person functions.
-This remains in effect until April 22, unless modified.
+This remains in effect unless modified.
 Go here to see guidance about which businesses can remain open and which must close.

 - Travelers: Any person coming into Connecticut by any mode of transportation for any reason is strongly urged to self-quarantine for 14 days.

 - Food establishments: Restaurants and bars that serve food are required to provide take-out and delivery services for off-premise consumption only.
-These establishments must limit entrance of customers to the minimum extent necessary to pick up and/or pay for orders, and use touchless payment if available, through April 30, unless modified.
+These establishments must limit entrance of customers to the minimum extent necessary to pick up and/or pay for orders, and use touchless payment if available, through May 20, unless modified.
+New on April 10, food trucks are allowed to operate in highway rest areas.

 - Retail establishments: Stores that are permitted to stay open must limit occupancy to allow for six-foot distancing between all people, including in payment lines.
 They must also use touchless payment if available.